 Which costs its owners not just range and time – but also resale value.
 A car that can’t go as far as advertised being worth less.

 The industry trade publication Automotive News interviewed another Tesla S owner, Nick Smith of Orlando, FL who says his car will no longer charge beyond 90 percent of its former capacity after being “updated” by Tesla.
+Never have a problem with your returns when you shop at Big W Catalogue.

 In real-world terms, this amounts to a 30 percent reduction in the car’s range when charging at a “fast” charger, where the “fast” charging is already limited to 80 percent of the battery pack’s capacity . . . to avoid damaging the battery.